pjferg/R_perf_mgmt/README.md

 This folder contains everything you will need to complete the class's data task.

 Click on `Preparation.md` to open and view the preparation material for the data task.
-You can work your way through this document on your own before our live workshop.
+You need to work your way through this document on your own before our live workshop.

 `AFL_data_set.csv` contains the data set for the data task. `data_dictionary.csv` is the code book for the data set you will use for the data task.